quiz254/rsp_tcp/README.md

  - Version 0.1.9: Rewrote Sampling lines and set decimate disabled, nomally not needed.
  - Version 0.2.4: Removed Decimate option - supported rates 62500/128000/256000/512000/1024000/2048000/2880000 (tested modes)
  - Version 0.2.5: Made a bandwidth mistake, fixed, was set too small
  - Version 0.2.7: Auto-decimate and a lot more buffers.
+8/16bit mode, 16bit does not work with websdr.org

 ## Changes made by ON5HB
  - Also for 2880MHz sampling width.